 Who We Serve

 We provide services for individuals, children, teens, (including at-risk youth), adults, couples and families for a wide variety of trauma related challenges.
 We have experience working from severe mental health problems or diagnoses to relational or behavioral issues.
-Problems can range from symptoms of PTSD, depression, anxiety, grief, family and couple conflict, school or behavioral challenges, phase of life issues, parental alienation, and family reunification (monitoring, life coaching, visitations).
+Problems can range from symptoms of PTSD, psychosis, depression, anxiety, grief, family and couple conflict, school or behavioral challenges, phase of life issues, parental alienation, and family reunification (monitoring, life coaching, visitations).
 Many of our clients are referred by community organizations but we also provide these services for the private sector.
-We are a member AFCCA-CA and Associate Members of the Los Angeles Bar Association.
+We are a member and approved of supervisors of AAMFT.
+We are a member of AFCCA-CA and Associate Members of the Los Angeles Bar Association.
 We work with many organizations and judicial and court systems.